ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 - `customizations`: The customizations for the coffee (using our `CoffeeCustomizations` interface)
 - `message`: The AI-generated message (which will be populated later in the workflow)

-Now that we have our annotation structure, let's define the step in our workflow and create the graph.
+Now let's define the step functions in our workflow.

 Add the following code to `graph.ts`: